 Before Bunnies, Baskets & Brunch

-Nathan Sheets, Chief Steward of Nature Nate’s Honey Co., on what Easter means to him.
+Nathan Sheets, Chief Steward of Nate’s Honey Co., on what Easter means to him.

 Remembering What Easter Is Truly About

-As a father of four and an entrepreneur, it’s a challenge to maintain consistent traditions every year due to a perpetually changing schedule.
+As a father of four and an entrepreneur, it’s a challenge to maintain consistent traditions every year due to a perpetually changing schedule, and this year has brought its own unique challenges as the world faces COVID-19.
 But when our kids were younger, my wife Patty would purchase a token-filled carton of eggs.
-Each egg contained a small token that represented an aspect of the story of the crucifixion, death, and resurrection of Christ.
+Each egg contained a small token that represented an aspect of the story of the crucifixion, death and resurrection of Christ.

 Patty and I would piece the story together with our kids, sitting down with them and helping them understand the importance of what Easter is as believers in Christ and how everything we believe is built upon this period in time.